jaylenw/AngularJsTodoApp/README.md

 ## Build, Testing, & Development

+1. Install Git on the system by running the command: sudo apt install git

-1. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Grunt](http://gruntjs.com/), and [Bower](https://bower.io/) installed on your system globally.
+2. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Grunt](http://gruntjs.com/), and [Bower](https://bower.io/) installed on your system globally.
 This guide assumes you are running a 16.04 LTS 64bit Ubuntu system.
 If running a Debian/Ubuntu system and you do not have the packages installed globally, run these commands below:

         sudo apt update
         sudo apt install nodejs